Israel Ashitei: Young GH Man Dies in South Africa After Embarking on a Trip Organised by MISUGHA

 Ghanaian survives shooting at Brown University

-YEN.com.gh earlier reported that Joseph Oduro, a young Ghanaian student at Brown University, has escaped death by a whisker after a shooting incident at the school's campus.
+YEN.com.gh earlier reported that a Ghanaian student at Brown University had escaped death by a whisker after a shooting incident at the school's campus.

-Joseph told ABC News he was leading a review session for over 60 students on Saturday, December 13, 2025, when he suddenly heard gunshots being fired.
+Joseph Oduro told ABC News he was leading a review session for over 60 students on December 13, 2025, when he suddenly heard gunshots being fired.

-Frightened over what was going on, Joseph said his worst fears were confirmed when a masked man barged into the class.
+Frightened over what was going on, the Ghanaian student said his worst fears were confirmed when a masked and armed man barged into their class.

 Source: YEN.com.gh